How to Find a Top-Performing Realtor in 30 Minutes or Less

 What makes a good real estate agent?

-Numbers are only one slice of the pie, however.
-There are other factors that make a good real estate agent the best choice to list your home.
+Numbers are just one part of the equation.
+Other factors also make a top real estate agent the best choice to list your home.
 Here’s what to look for in a Realtor:

 According to Lillian Montalto, a top listing agent in Andover, Massachusetts, buyers should make sure an agent “knows the marketplace, knows the inventory, is able to provide them with information, like how hot the market is and what homes are about to list.”